awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 + Amazon MSK cluster \- The resource type and unique identifier are specified using the cluster ARN\.
 Example: `arn:aws:kafka:us-east-1:123456789012:cluster/demo-cluster-1/6357e0b2-0e6a-4b86-a0b4-70df934c2e31-5`\.
 + Amazon ElastiCache replication group \- The resource type is `replication-group` and the unique identifier is the replication group name\.
 Example: `replication-group/mycluster`\.
 + Neptune cluster \- The resource type is `cluster` and the unique identifier is the cluster name\.
 Example: `cluster:mycluster`\.
++ SageMaker Serverless endpoint \- The resource type is `variant` and the unique identifier is the resource ID\.
+Example: `endpoint/my-end-point/variant/KMeansClustering`\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`